Spell official place names correctly. Follow style rules so people recognise names for other public places. Use standard shortened forms in addresses.

 Australia Post (n.d.)
 Suburb index, Australia Post website, accessed 29 May 2020.

-Department of Agriculture, Water and the Environment (n.d.)
-‘Heritage places and lists’, Heritage, Department of Agriculture, Water and the Environment website, accessed 29 May 2020.
+Department of Climate Change, Energy, the Environment and Water (n.d.)
+‘Heritage places and lists’, Heritage, DCCEEW website, accessed 22 December 2022.

 Permanent Committee on Place Names (2016) Principles for the consistent use of place names: includes principles for the use of Aboriginal and Torres Strait Islander place names and dual naming depiction principles, Intergovernmental Committee on Surveying and Mapping, accessed 29 May 2020.